miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 So, a voltage of 9V over a resistor of 1000 Ohm results in a current of 9 mA.

+Now, let's create a test circuit.
+This time we supply a voltage of 9V with a lab bench power supply and use this resistor with five rings right here.
+Now, first, we have to determine the resistor's value.
+Let's first orient the resistor so that the ring with the larger spacing is on the right.
+Then, we have a brown ring, three black rings, and another brown ring.
+The first three rings are the digits, in this case 1 0 0, while the four ring is the multiplier.
+In this case 10^0.
+So, we get a resistance value of 100 Ohm with an accuracy of +-1% as defined by the last brown ring.

+Let's measure that with our multimeter.
+A multimeter is a measurement instrument, with which you can measure many different electrical properties, such as voltage, resistance, conductivity, and more.
+A multimeter is highly recommendable tool for electronic enthusiasts, as it highly helps to trouble shoot your projects and is cheap to access.

+We can again calculate the current and get:
+$I = \dfrac{U}{R} = 90mA$

-Let's test if this applies on our test as well.
+Let's test if the calculated values apply in reality as well.
 As you can see, we plugged the resistor into a breadboard and used jumper cables to connect the resistor to the crocodile clamps of the lab bench power supply.
 Our lab bench power supply has the beneficial feature that we can adjust the voltage according to our needs.
 Further, it incorporates an ammeter to measures the current flowing in the circuit.
+As you can see the lab bench power supply indicates a flowing current of 0.09A, which is exactly the current of 90mA we expected.

 #### Summary
 So, the proportionality constant of voltage and current is called the resistance and is given in Ohm.
 We can compare the resistance to the diameter of a water pipe, which in combination with the height difference of the two pools, determines the flow rate of the water.

-Ohm's law states the relationship between voltage, current, and resistance.
+Ohm's law states that the relationship between the voltage and the current is the resistance.

 Every component, even a wire, has some resistance, and sometimes, we even want to introduce resistance intentionally, which is when we have to use a resistor.

-Resistors indicate their values by their color rings.
+Resistors indicate their resistances by their color rings.
 The first two to three rings represent the digits of the resistor value, while the second-last ring provides the multiplier, and the final ring provides the tolerance.

 We can illustrate the wiring of our components by a schematic with the specific symbols each component has.
 A battery is indicated by a symbol with a longer and shorter line, where the longer line represents the positive terminal and the shorter line represents the negative terminal.
 A resistor is represented by a rectangle with two leads extending from either end.